 Conn, A. R., N. I. M. Gould, and Ph.
 L. Toint.
 "A Globally Convergent Augmented Lagrangian Barrier Algorithm for Optimization with General Inequality Constraints and Simple Bounds," Mathematics of Computation, Volume 66, Number 217, pages 261–288, 1997.

 The penalty algorithm is similar to the Integer ga Algorithm.
-In its evaluation of the fitness of an individual, ga computes a penalty value as follows:
+In its evaluation of the fitness of

 If the individual is feasible, the penalty function is the fitness function.